Nia-bald/CRYPTO-TRADE-AUTOMATOR/README.md

 for money  $$ DOLLA DOLLA $$, Yes, My life is sad I know, thank you.

 Before you try to actually use it, I want to make it absoluetly clear that it is not advisable to use this, this is a horribly written programme which can be improved
 In a million ways and there probably is a thousand times better version of this somewhere outthere.
-Originally I did not plan on uploading it on github.
+This was only a personal side project and Originally I did not plan on uploading it on github.

 # BUT WHAT DOES IT DO EXACTLY!!!!